Skip to main content

 Key Behaviors

 One task at a time: Sessions execute tasks sequentially, not in parallel.
 If you send a new task while one is running, it queues and starts after the current task completes.
 Inactivity timeout: Sessions automatically terminate after 5 minutes of inactivity.
 Active sessions can run indefinitely.
 You’re billed only for actual compute time used.
 Complete isolation: No shared cookies, cache, or session state between sessions.
-Each session starts with a clean browser — unless a profile is attached.
-Profiles let you persist cookies, local storage, and other browser data across sessions.
+Each session starts with a clean browser — unless an environment is attached.
+Environments let you persist cookies, local storage, files, and other browser data across sessions.
 Billing: Sessions are billable from creation until termination or timeout.
 Idle time between tasks counts as compute time.
 Always terminate sessions when finished.

 Common Patterns